therightstuff/simple-free-encryption-tool/README.md

 encryption secrets aren't being reused, but as it's enforced by the underlying crypto package it's recommended to include it.
 If you do choose to leave it out, a default IV of '0000000000000000' will be used.

-Signing a message and verifying a signature with simple-free-encryption-tool is performed using the SHA-256 hashing algorithm.
+Signing messages and verifying signatures with simple-free-encryption-tool are performed using the SHA-256 hashing algorithm.

 ## Installation
 ```